af-jk/rtos/README.md

 As this is a baremetal utilization of the processor, no standard [CMSIS](https://www.arm.com/technologies/cmsis) libraries were used to configure the build enviornment and were instead written from scratch using them as a [resource](https://github.com/STMicroelectronics/cmsis-device-f4/tree/cdbad761857acedcdd07ece7939b4cb209ed826a) \[3\].
 The majority of the similarities can be found in the peripheral `.h` files which lay out register maps based on addresses specific to the hardware.

 A custom linker script, `cm4.ld`, is used when building firmware for the device.
 It defines two regions in memory, SRAM and FLASH which have lengths of 128k and 512k respectively.
 Beyond the standard operations of a linker script, like defining the `data` and `bss` regions, this script allocates a region in memory for the **Nested Vector Interrupt Controller**, `NVIC` in short, which needs to be located at the start of the SRAM.
 When the processor begins initialization, the starting point of the main stack pointer is the first entry within the `NVIC`, in this case the start of SRAM.
 The second entry within the `NVIC` is the default routine to run during a system reset (or initialization) \[8\].

 Thus, to begin system initialization, the `_start` assembly routine is stored as the second vector within the `NVIC` and is the first routine that will run upon system initialization.
-That routine, located within the `startup_cm4.s` file, will copy the data stored within the flash's data section into the SRAM section and then clears out the bss region within SRAM, both of which are inspired [CMSIS's method](https://github.com/STMicroelectronics/cmsis-device-f4/blob/cdbad761857acedcdd07ece7939b4cb209ed826a/Source/Templates/gcc/startup_stm32f446xx.s) \[3\].
+That routine, located within the `startup_cm4.s` file, will copy the flash's `data` section into the SRAM section and then clear out the `bss` region within SRAM - both approaches are inspired by [CMSIS's](https://github.com/STMicroelectronics/cmsis-device-f4/blob/cdbad761857acedcdd07ece7939b4cb209ed826a/Source/Templates/gcc/startup_stm32f446xx.s) \[3\] method for doing so.
 The program then initializes the `MSP` (main stack pointer) and `PSP` (processes stack pointer) to their regions in memory and branches to main with the `MSP` active.

-With that set up, it's now time to start building!
-The `Makefile` is quite generic, it takes in desired `CFLAGS` and `LDFLAGS`, then gets sources from the `src` directory and includes files from the `inc` directory.
+With that set up, it's time to start building!
+The `Makefile` is quite generic - it takes in desired `CFLAGS` and `LDFLAGS`, then gets sources from the `src` directory and includes files from the `inc` directory.
 Simply running `make` will create a `.elf` file which can be flashed to the board using a debugger (GDB or the CubeIDE) while utilizing [OpenOCD](https://openocd.org/).
 Performing `make flash` will write the binary onto the chip without any form of debugging active.

-## 4 The Kernel and Tasks
+## 4 The STOS Kernel

 ### 4.1 Kernel and Task Stacks

 The Cortex-M4 provides two different stack pointer registers, the Main Stack Pointer (`MSP`) and the Process Stack Pointer (`PSP`).
 On initalization the processor utilizes the `MSP` and switching between the `MSP`/`PSP` can only happen during a return from an exception, as shown in the figure below \[4\].
-The current implementation does not feature floating-point support, thus exceptions will always return with either `0xFFFFFFF9 (MSP)` or `0xFFFFFFFD (PSP)`.
+The current implementation does not feature floating-point support, thus exceptions will always return with either `0xFFFFFFF9 (MSP)` or `0xFFFFFFFD (PSP)`Tasks.

 ![Exception return behavior \[4\]](imgs/excp_ret.jpg)